 Tumor cells often display a high metabolic rate to support cell division and growth.
 This heightened metabolism requires a continual supply of energy in the form of ATP.
-The two major sources of ATP are the specialized cellular organelles termed mitochondria and through the metabolism of carbohydrates, proteins and lipids.
+The two major sources of ATP are the specialized cellular organelles termed mitochondria and through the metabolism of carbohydrates via the glycolysis pathway, which is frequently upregulated in cancer cells in a phenomenon called the Warburg Effect.